How To Study Physics

 Whenever you’re reading through your physics textbooks, you’ll want to be on the lookout for key terms.
 Physics uses specific phrases like speed and velocity.
 While these two terms are related, they’re not identical.
 It’s important to learn the specific meaning of each term, how they differentiate from one another, and how they’re applied.
 You’ll benefit from learning these terms in advance, that way you won’t get lost on the day of your lectures.

 Concepts are different from terms because they explain in more depth certain physics principles.
 For instance, velocity is speed with a direction.
 However, speed and velocity are used when describing larger ideas, like motion.
-When you’re reviewing your book, you’ll want to look for the titles of new section to get an idea of what the central concept is.
+When you’re reviewing your book, you’ll want to look for the titles of new sections to get an idea of what the central concept is.
 Then, as you’re reading through the materials, pay special attention to the first sentence of every paragraph.
-This will help you more easily identify the core ideas the paragraphs is trying to communicate.
+This will help you more easily identify the core ideas the paragraph is trying to communicate.

 Another thing to look out for as you’re reviewing your materials are the visual aids provided.
 Your textbook will often use diagrams, charts, and other visuals to help illustrate concepts.
 For instance, visuals can help students more easily understand how an object increases in velocity as it falls from various heights.
 Feel free to copy these charts and draw your own versions, which can help you to better understand the concepts that the visuals are meant to represent.